hyperjiang/gallery/README.md

 ## TODO

-- replace golang template by some javaScript framework like react or vuejs
+- replace golang template by some javascript framework like react or vuejs
 - add unit tests